 Sanitation provision is good except in new extensions and where projects have yet to be completed.
 Ward 15 suffers from lack of toilets at Rhodes and some informal settlements in Barkly East and the usage of bucket toilets still occurs in Lady grey and Barkly East.
 Electricity is supplied to many except new extensions and a few houses that were built after electrification took place.
 Nomlengana has no electricity as the cost of erecting electricity is too expensive for the 60 households in the area.
-ESKOM is however busy with resolving the issue.
+ESKOM is however busy with resolving the issue by installing a mini grid for residents.